 Almost half of respondents have withdrawn from a job application process in the past 12 months, with many saying it was too slow or not enough role/company information was available

 Only 13% of candidates self scheduled their interview via an online system/calendar

 72% of people said they were frustrated at not being able to speak to someone about the job they were applying for

 Two-thirds (66%) of respondents said they received no form of interview feedback

-During the webinar. our panel of experts - Director of Workforce Operations at Microsoft, Deborah Shakespeare, Chief Executive at TALiNT Partners, Ken Brotherston, Senior Vice President of Technology at Tquila Automation, Ben Park, and Managing Director of Reed Talent Solutions’ Contingent Workforce Solutions, Julie Hinchcliffe - will discuss these results and delve into the complex issue of how that perfect balance between automation and personalisation can be achieved.
+During the webinar, our panel of experts - Analytics Sales Manager at Microsoft, Deborah Shakespeare, Chief Executive at TALiNT Partners, Ken Brotherston, Senior Vice President of Technology at Tquila Automation, Ben Park, and Managing Director of Reed Talent Solutions’ Contingent Workforce Solutions, Julie Hinchcliffe - discussed these results and delved into the complex issue of how that perfect balance between automation and personalisation can be achieved.

 Ken Brotherston, Chief Executive, TALiNT Partners